WordStar: Notable users

 Andy Breckman, the creator of Monk, is a devoted WordStar user.

-Vampire fiction writer Anne Rice was another faithful user of WordStar who struggled to have it installed on newer computers until it could no longer reasonably be done.
-She then grudgingly transitioned to Microsoft Word, whose design she felt was comparatively unintuitive and illogical: "WordStar was magnificent.
+Novelist Anne Rice was another faithful user of WordStar who struggled to have it installed on newer computers until it could no longer reasonably be done.
+She then grudgingly transitioned to Microsoft Word, whose design she felt was comparatively unintuitive and illogical.
+Rice noted "WordStar was magnificent.
 I loved it.
 It was logical, beautiful, perfect," adding, "Compared to it, MS Word which I use today is pure madness."

+Reception

+InfoWorld in 1984 approved of WordStar 3.3 for the IBM PC's improved documentation.
+The magazine concluded that although "it doesn't have all the fancy features of some of the newer word-processing programs ... it has virtually everything you might need ...
+The program performs well in almost any word-processing situation".

 Version list

 This is a list of the various WordStar versions released over the years for different machines.